NDIS Provider

 The NDIS Commission and Privacy Act have real consequences.

-The NDIS Commission can suspend or revoke registration for providers who fail to meet Practice Standards—including information management requirements.
-A serious data breach triggers mandatory reporting and investigation.
-The Privacy Act adds penalties up to $50 million for failing to protect personal information—and information about people with disability is classified as "sensitive information" requiring higher protection.
+The NDIS Commission can suspend or revoke the registration of providers who fail to meet its Practice Standards — which now include how you manage and protect information.
+A serious data breach triggers mandatory reporting and an investigation.
+The Privacy Act adds penalties up to $50 million for failing to protect personal information, and information about people with disability counts as "sensitive information" needing higher protection.
 If you can't show you had reasonable protections in place, you're risking everything you've built.

 PRODA portal access is a high-value target.